Where to eat in Tuscany: the best wineries

 On the Chiantigiana road, between Monteriggioni and Castellina in Chianti dominates the hill Villa Cerna, historic 10th century residence among Sangiovese vineyards owned by the famous Cecchi winery.
 On the slopes La Foresteria.
 Here the menu is à la carte and its essence is that of the Tuscan tradition: handmade pasta, grill, roaster (an unmissable taste experience, prerogative of Sunday) and a leitmotif: seasonality.
 But La Foresteria is also a shop where you can taste wines, cheeses and salami with the opportunity to make wine experience to discover the winery of the historic Villa Cerna farm and its Chianti Classico wines.
 Distinguishing features: The restaurant overlooks the vine terrace, with a breathtaking view.
 Location Casina dei Ponti, Castellina in Chianti, Siena - ph. +39 0577 1510998; for lunch (12.30 -14: 30) and dinner (19.30 - 22) every day except Wednesday.

-We are in the Castel Nuovo Berardenga area, the farm of San Felice (Allianz property) is enhancing the heritage of vines of the Chianti tradition.
-The high-profile tourist reception is expanded by the Poggio Rosso restaurant located in the old town.
-The kitchen is led by the starred chef Fabrizio Borraccino: captivating proposals of modern tone alternate with dishes of more territorial matrix (open from mid-June to mid-November).
-The Pigeon with braised red onion, cream of barley and Pici with lampredotto juice, black cabbage, aged Pienza pecorino cheese and crunchy rigatino are two "must" to try.
-Location San Felice, Castelnuovo Berardenga, Siena - ph. +39 0577 3964; every day 19.30 - 22, closed from November 4th to April 10th.
+We are in the Castel Nuovo Berardenga area, the San Felice winery (owned by Allianz) is enhancing the heritage of traditional Chianti grape varieties.
+The high-profile tourist welcome is extended by the Il Poggio Rosso restaurant located in the ancient village.
+The cuisine is led by chef Juan Quintero: captivating proposals with a modern tone alternate with more territorial dishes (open from mid-June to mid-October).
+San Felice, Castelnuovo Berardenga, Siena - ph. +39 0577 3964.

-Still in the Castel Nuovo Berardenga area, we find Dievole.
-An area of 600 hectares of vineyards, cypresses and olive groves in southern Chianti Classico.
-The heart of the company is in the village of Dievole which dates back to 1090: the cellar, the offices and also the homonymous country resort.
-The Dievole restaurant, called "Ristorante Novecento" to celebrate the estate's 900 years of history, is open from Monday to Sunday, both for lunch and dinner and offers a cuisine linked to the seasonality of the raw materials.
-During the summer, from June to September, it is possible to have lunch and dinner in the cool, in the beautiful "Aione", the historic tiled courtyard in the heart of the rose garden.
-The menu, which changes every month, offers a wide choice of appetizers, first and second, able to satisfy the most refined palates.
-Località Dievole, Castelnuovo Berardenga, Siena - ph. + 39 0577 322613
+Also in Castelnuovo Berardenga area, we find Dievole Wine Resort.
+An area of 600 hectares of vineyards, cypresses and olive groves in the south of Chianti Classico.
+The heart of the estate is in the village of Dievole, which dates back to 1090: the winery, the offices and also the country Resort of the same name.
+The restaurant, called "Ristorante Novecento" to celebrate the 900 years of history of the estate, is open from Monday to Sunday, both for lunch and dinner and offers a cuisine linked to the seasonality of the raw materials.
+During the summer period, from June to September, it is possible to have lunch and dinner al fresco in the Villa's rose garden.
+The menu, which changes every month, is able to satisfy the most refined palates.
+Dievole, Castelnuovo Berardenga, Siena - ph. + 39 0577 322613.